An all-in-one business management solution for all your business needs!

 Gratuity is a bonus or additional payment, typically given to employees as a reward or recognition for their long-term service and commitment to a company or organization.
+However, a free gratuity calculator makes it easy, error-free, and accessible for both employees and employers.
 It is seen in many forms including benefits, monetary rewards, performance bonuses or time-off in lieu of pay.
 Gratuity is usually awarded to full-time employees after extended years, but part-time and even some temporary employees may also be eligible for some form of gratuity.

 Gratuity is often calculated based on a number of variables including the employee’s length of service, job role, or position in the organization, and their salary.
 It is seen by many as an incentive to stay in the organization or industry and promote a sense of job satisfaction and work loyalty.